Quantum oscillations in a centrosymmetric skyrmion-hosting magnet GdRu2Si2: Acknowledgement

 \section{Acknowledgement}

-The author thanks T.-h.
-Arima, S. Hayami and K. Ishizaka for the insigthfull discussions.
+The author thanks T.-H. Arima, S. Hayami, K. Ishizaka, and Y.Yasui for the insigthfull discussions.
 This work was partly supported by JSPS KAKENHI, Grants-In-Aid for Scientific Research (Nos.
 19H05825, 20K14403, 20K20892, 21H04437, 21H04990, 21H05470, 21K13873, 21K13876, and 22H00104), and JST PRESTO (Nos.
 JPMJPR20B4 and JPMJPR20L7).
 N.M. thanks the World-leading Innovative Graduate Study Program for Materials Research, Information, and Technology (MERIT-WINGS).